virtual-labs/exp-freq-selective-fading-iitkgp/experiment/procedure.md

 Follow the instructions given below to perform the experiments:-

-* Step1:- Click on the button START.
-A page appears with a dialogue box asking for your name.
+* Step1:- A page appears with a dialogue box asking for your name.

    <div align="center">
     <img src="images/instruction1.png" alt="Large Scale Fading">